hindu-comm/mail_stream_advaita-l/2015/06/Difficulty_with_Akha/102__shrImallalitAlAlitaH.md

 > akhanda..
 >

-​Not like that.​
+Not like that.

-​Let me ask you, what do you mean by knower remains different from ghaTa?
+Let me ask you, what do you mean by knower remains different from ghaTa?
 According to vedAntin-s, ghaTa becomes pratyaxa only when it becomes one with you, although such oneness of pramAtRprameyachainaya-s is not accepted as cause of liberation.
 Please, check vedAnta-paribhAShA for clarity.